farirpgs/fari-app/docs/blog.md

 Lets talk about the elephant in the room: **Character Sheets**!

-When Fari was initially released in December 2019, this wasn't even something that was part of the app.
+When Fari was initially released in December 2019, managing character wasn't even something that you could do with the app.

 Then, you all have been very vocal (in a good way) about the fact that managing characters should be part of the core experience of playing table-top RPGs online.